Lüneburg Heath: The end of heathland farming in the 19th century

-From 1831 feudalism was abolished in the Kingdom of Hanover and those heathland areas that were common land for the villages were divided amongst the individual farmers.
+From 1831 feudalism was abolished in the Kingdom of Hanover and those heathland areas that were common land for the villages were divided among the individual farmers.
 Heathland farming died out at the end of the 19th century.
 Many farmers sold their land to the Prussian treasury or the Hanover monastic chamber, who afforested the land with pines.
 As a result, the area of heath was drastically reduced.
 In the late 19th century a number of farmers from the area were encouraged by British authorities to settle in the Philippi area of Cape Town, South Africa due to their knowledge of farming in barren sandy soils.

 In 1800, large parts of Northwest Germany had been covered with heaths and bog.
 Today, by contrast the only large, continuous areas of heath remaining are in the Lüneburg Heath Nature Reserve and on a few military training areas.